 Imagine a distributed, passive network and application performance monitoring mesh run at the multi-access edge and complemented by core visibility.
 Perhaps this is your answer.

-SkyLIGHT 5G backhaul performance monitoring provides a backbone for your next-generation network
+Skylight 5G backhaul performance monitoring provides a backbone for your next-generation network

 5G backhaul performance needs to be evaluated in terms of the relationship between a particular service’s sensitivity to latency and the availability of network resources to fulfill that latency requirement.
 Monitoring this relationship must be done at a microsecond level of granularity to gain meaningful insights that can be acted upon to protect or fix the all-important user experience.
 Accedian is unique in providing this capability for both physical and virtual infrastructure.

-The SkyLIGHT platform answers the challenge of how to monitor increasingly dynamic and highly complex networks to allow service providers, as well as enterprises, to dramatically improve visibility and drive end-to-end network and application performance.
+Skylight answers the challenge of how to monitor increasingly dynamic and highly complex networks to allow service providers, as well as enterprises, to dramatically improve visibility and drive end-to-end network and application performance.
 Fully virtualized network and application performance management is the only viable solution to ensure unparalleled end-user experiences in the evolved 5G world.